 The National Trust have detailed information on each of the buildings – many of which are open to visitors with displays and models.
 Intriguing names such as the Bomb Ballistics Building, Atomic Weapons Research Establishment, The Black Beacon, Radio Direction Finding (later RADAR), Pagodas… COBRA MIST!

 We thoroughly enjoyed our day on this little slice of history…

 The military occupation is fascinating, right from WWI through to The Cold War.
 There is so much to read and learn, though much of it, we suspect, will remain secret.

 We also appreciated the architecture of the buildings.
 Those that have been left to the battering of the weather straight off the unforgiving North Sea have an eerie, echoing resonance, which connects you to the past.

-Perhaps this year’s pandemic has, ironically, given the lighthouse a stay of execution?
 But that’s the things about this place; the wilderness will eventually outlive all that men have done here.

 We hope you’ve enjoyed reading about Orford Ness and we’d love to hear of your comments below.
 Have you visited yourself?
 Tell us your stories!

 Just make sure you check out the latest situation about boat trips to Orford Ness before you go.

 If you have any questions or would prefer to message us direct just contact us here.